-Children need over 40 different nutrients every single day of the week in order to achieve a balanced diet for healthy growth and development.
-Our very young children, babies and toddlers under 2 rely on milk to provide a great deal of these nutrients, and throughout childhood milk plays a significant role.
-Even our teens benefit from a significant milk consumption in order to fuel their body’s for rapid growth.
+Babies and children need over 40 different nutrients every single day of the week in order to achieve a balanced diet for healthy growth and development.
+Our very young children, babies and toddlers rely on milk to provide a great deal of these nutrients, and from weaning to throughout their childhood, milk plays a significant role.
+Even our teens benefit from significant milk consumption in order to fuel their body’s for rapid growth.

 But there are so many different versions of milks and milk alternative products in the supermarket these days that it can be difficult to know which one is best for your child and which one you should purchase.

 Choice of milk is an important decision and can be a personal one too.
 There may be a medical reason such as an allergy, which means that you have to avoid cows milk for your child.
 You may have a cultural belief such as veganism.
 This blog is intended to help you understand some of the more popular milks on the market and assist you in making the right choice for your family.

 Of all of the available products, cows milk is the cheapest.
 It has the most preferred taste and flavour and offers the best nutritional profile.
 Babies and toddlers up to the age of 2 need a high fat diet to provide enough energy for body and brain growth and whole (or full cream) milk can help supply this.
 At this age our little ones rely quite a bit on liquids for nutrition as their tummies are so small, they can only manage small portions of food.
 Whole milk is the one with the blue top, it contains a great amount of protein, the right amount of fat and ample calcium.
 Some brands are also fortified with vitamin D, which works with calcium and is essential for bone health.

 Semi-skimmed (green top) is a good option for children over two who are growing well and are eating a healthy balanced diet, however if your child is on the fussier side, you can stick with whole milk for a little longer.